 After they do so, some banks will charge no monthly account fees for up to five years , so long as the account owner remains enrolled in school.
 Read the fine print of your student bank account closely so that you are super clear on all of its terms and conditions.

-SoFi Money® is among your no account fee money management options.
-This cash management account allows you to save, spend, and earn all in one place.
+SoFi Checking and Savings® is among your no account fee money management options.
+This high interest bank account allows you to save, spend, and earn all in one place.

-As an added bonus, with SoFi Money, withdrawing cash is fee-free at 55,000+ ATMs worldwide.
+As an added bonus, with SoFi Checking and Savings, withdrawing cash is fee-free at 55,000+ ATMs worldwide.
 We work hard to charge zero account fees.
 With that in mind, our fee structure is subject to change at any time.

 If figuring out how to avoid fees at your fee-heavy bank requires a whole lot of effort, you might consider making the switch to a financial institution that offers no mess, and no fees.